anyscale/templates/templates/e2e-dspy-workflow/README.md

 In order to do this, we need to format our data into the correct format (Follows OpenAI messaging format).

+Anyscale now has a first class integration with DSPy for finetuning.
+Anyscale offers a tool for finetuning called LLMForge, which DSPy will interface with to do the actual finetuning using your own cluster on the task you defined above.

 We can let DSPy do the rest, where it will properly generate the config and run the finetuning.

 Be sure to checkout the fine-tuning documentation for the latest on how to use our [API](https://docs.anyscale.com/llms/finetuning/intro) and additional [capabilities](https://docs.anyscale.com/category/fine-tuning-beta/).